 Once the tiles are sealed and waxed properly, VCT will resist most automobile chemicals and other liquids that would otherwise stain a bare concrete floor.
 In the event that a tile is stained, they can be lightly sanded to bring back the color.
 If damaged, they can easily be replaced and a new coat of wax applied.

 Because the tiles are coated with multiple layers of wax after installation, they also do a good job of protecting the garage floor against road salts and deicing fluids if you live in a cold climate.
-Plus, the glossy finish provides for a brighter garage due to the overhead lights reflecting off the surface.
+Additionally, the glossy finish provides for a brighter garage due to the overhead lights reflecting off the surface.

 VCT being installed in workshop